nicodr97/parseEuropePMC-trimAl/README.md

 All the data is then stored in a SQLite database.

 The only needed information are PMCIDs although PMIDs can also be used.
 In that case you will first need to download the [file](https://ftp.ncbi.nlm.nih.gov/pub/pmc/PMC-ids.csv.gz) to convert from one to another.
+This is conversion is automatically done with the parameter `--pmc`.

 Python 3.5 or later is needed.
 The script depends on standard libraries, plus the ones declared in [requirements.txt](requirements.txt).